ylikx/forpy/README.md

 gfortran intro_to_forpy.F90 forpy_mod.o `python2-config --ldflags`
 ```

 Note that here, you use python2-config.

+If `python2-config` is not present on your system, install the package
+`python-dev` (Ubuntu, Debian).

 On a 32-bit system use the macro PYTHON2_32